crossplane/crossplane/design/design-doc-composition.md

 is expected that _infrastructure providers_ will frequently define composite infrastructure.
 An infrastructure operator would author an instance of the above `kind: MachineLearningCluster`.
-Application operators may _indirectly_ author infrastructure resources that have been published as an infrastructure binding - more on that below.
+Application operators may _indirectly_ author infrastructure resources that have been published as an infrastructure requirement - more on that below.

 Here's an example that defines a new infrastructure resource of `kind: MySQLInstance`: